magnetar-io/strange_matter_specification/README.md

 ## Component Header vs Payload

 Components have two distinct parts—header vs the Payload.
 The Header must be standard and consistent across use cases, and thus, Strange Matter must specify this fully.
-Strange Matter does not limit the potential payloads and should only look to specifiy them where it's required to unify differing datatypes.
+Strange Matter does not limit the potential payloads and should only look to specify them where it's required to unify differing datatypes.
 The known places where this needs to be explored are in Relationships, Identifier Components, Units, and Locations.

 This idea of separation leans heavily on several precedents.
 The Internet layer stack is the most prescient, but at the same time, EDI and Email are good references as well.
 All of these saw the value of separating communication requirements from content.
 You can put anything in an email, but an email header always contains the required data.
 EDI illustrates that if you describe the content programmatically such that a recipient can be assured of what's inside of it, you can make machine-to-machine communication possible.